 Guide to DLHubClient¶

-The DLHubClient provides a Python wrapper around the web interface for DLHub.
+The DLHubClient provides a Python wrapper around the DLHub and funcX web services.
 In this part of the guide, we describe how to use the client to publish, discover, and use servables.

 The DLHubClient provides several routes for publishing servables to DLHub.
 The first is to request DLHub to publish from a GitHub repository:

 There are also functions for publishing a model stored on the local system.

 In either case, you must first create a

 BaseServableModel describing your

 servable or load in an existing one from disk:

 from dlhub_sdk.utils import unserialize_object with open('dlhub.json') as fp: model = unserialize_object(json.load(fp))

 Then, submit the model via HTTP by calling: